Updated for the 2026 Immigration Rules

 How many years do I need for ILR in the UK?

-Most routes require 5 years (Skilled Worker, Health and Care Worker, Spouse, Ancestry).
+As of June 2026, most routes require 5 years (Skilled Worker, Health and Care Worker, Spouse, Ancestry, BN(O)).
 Some allow 3 years (Global Talent accelerated, Innovator Founder).
 The 10-year Long Residence route under paragraph 276B requires 10 years in any combination of qualifying categories.
+The proposed 10-year “earned settlement” baseline is not yet law.

 Can I apply for ILR 28 days early?

-Yes.
+For most routes, yes.
 Under paragraph CR 1.2(a) of Appendix Continuous Residence, you can submit up to 28 calendar days before your qualifying period completes.
 This includes weekends and bank holidays.
 Applying 29+ days early results in refusal and you lose the £3,226 fee.
+The concession does not apply to every route, so check the rule for your category.

 What is the ILR application fee in 2026?